remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 At its core, a web site or even web application is essentially nothing more than a collection of files: HTML, CSS, JavaScript, images, etc. This means that the very least you'll need is a place to store and serve these files, and this is where S3 fits in.

 S3 is short for Simple Storage Service.
 S3 can store any kind of file-based asset, not just web site assets.
 Assets stored in S3 are called _objects_ and include both the file and any metadata about that file.
-Every object is given a _key_, which is its unique identifier.
+Every object has a _key_, which is its unique identifier.
 Finally, objects are placed in _buckets_, which are akin to folders in a file-system.

 Objects within S3 can be versioned as well, meaning that S3 will keep multiple versions of the same object with the same key, but with different version numbers.
 This can be useful, but, for most web assets, isn't necessary and will increase the costs of using S3.

 #### Key Benefits for Frontend Devs

 As I mentioned, every web site is a collection of file-based assets, so what you need is an easy way to store them and make them easily and quickly accessible via the web, and S3 offers that.
-On top of that, it is protected against failure since S3 objects are replicated across at least three availability zones within the deployed region.
+On top of that, it is protected against failure since S3 objects replicate across at least three availability zones within the deployed region.

 Keep in mind that S3 isn't just for web assets and, thus, offers various types of storage depending on the size, frequency of retrieval and replication that you need.
 For the purposes of web hosting, you'll likely want to use S3 Standard storage type which is for fast retrieval of frequently accessed objects.